thriveweb/sailinginparadise/content/defaultPages/2024-07-18-employment.md

   * Your current commitments and any notice period

-  * Your ongoing availability including any holidays planned
+  * Preferred number of hours, ongoing availability including any holidays planned

+  * Social Media Handle (to demonstrate your photography and content style).

     T﻿o apply please contact us at;